Losant/losant-docs/docs/data-tables/overview.md

 ![Data Table Add Row](/images/data-tables/data-table-add-row.png "Data Table Add Row")

-**Note:** Depending on the values entered for the row and the table's current sort / [query](#querying-table-rows) rules, your new row may not be immediately visible after it is added.
+**Note:** Depending on the values entered for the row and the table's current [sort](#sorting-data) / [query](#querying-table-rows) rules, your new row may not be immediately visible after it is added.

-Alternatively, any users will add their table rows programmatically using the [Table Insert Row](/workflows/data/table-insert-row/) node.
+Alternatively, you may add table rows through a workflow using the [Table Insert Row](/workflows/data/table-insert-row/) node.

 ### Editing a Row